Frequently Asked Questions

 No, you are a disqualified person, thus this will create a prohibited transaction.

-You may partner with yourself or others; you may make allowable contributions; you may obtain debt financing through private sources or financial institutions on a non-recourse basis; you may arrange a seller carry back loan; you may sell other assets in your IRA to raise cash to make the purchase; you may transfer funds from other IRAs or rollover funds from qualified plans, such as 401k, 403(b) or 457(b) plans you may have at employers where you no longer work; if you have a profit sharing portion of 401(k) plan where you currently work, you may be able to make in-service rollover distributions to a Mountain West IRA.
+You may partner with yourself or others; you may make allowable contributions; you may obtain debt financing through private sources or financial institutions on a non-recourse basis; you may arrange a seller carry back loan; you may sell other assets in your IRA to raise cash to make the purchase; you may transfer funds from other IRAs or rollover funds from qualified plans, such as Individual 401(K), 403(b) or 457(b) plans you may have at employers where you no longer work; if you have a profit sharing portion of Individual 401(K) plan where you currently work, you may be able to make in-service rollover distributions to a Mountain West IRA.

 Normally private lenders, seller carry backs, and mortgage companies may lend to your IRA on a non-recourse basis.
 Sometimes banks and credit unions may make non-recourse portfolio loans to IRAs.
 Please visit our Resource Center for contacts.